Song

 How much did Fell on Black Days make in total?

-Fell on Black Days does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Fell on Black Days does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Fell on Black Days make per stream?